codehsbooks/apjava/Programming-with-Karel/how-to-indent-your-code.md

 ## Indenting Your Code

-Suppose you have a piece of code that lacks indentations
+Suppose you have a piece of code that lacks indentations in this case our code will look like: